talk2sohail/website/src/content/blog/my-journey-so-far-with-mmap.md

 **![](./zero-copy.png)**
-*(Image Prompt: A split comparison.
+<small>*(Image Prompt: A split comparison.
 Top (Standard): A "Bucket Brigade" where the Kernel hands data to a User Buffer (Copy).
 Bottom (mmap): The User accesses the Kernel's bucket directly.
-Caption: "mmap avoids the redundant copy to user space.")*
+Caption: "mmap avoids the redundant copy to user space.")*</small>

 ## The Hidden Perils